Geoffrey-L/Google-Capstone-Cyclistic/README.md

 ## 1. Phase 1: ASK
 **Business Task:**
-Identify differences in usage patterns between casual riders and annual members to design a marketing strategy aimed at converting casual riders into annual members.
+Identify differences in usage patterns between casual riders and annual members to design a marketing strategy aimed at converting casual riders into annual members (using the last 12 months of user data to complete the task).

 **Key Stakeholders:**
 Lily Moreno (Director of Marketing), Cyclistic Marketing Analytics Team, Cyclistic Executive Team.

-**Strategy:**
-In-depth analysis of the last 12 months of user data to identify patterns in both groups.

 ---